Skip to main content

 • SMO 3: International Standards on Auditing

-Article 16 of the Danish Act on Approved Auditors and Audit Firms (the Audit Act) No. 468 of June 17, 2008 and Executive Order No. 968 (2016) on Quality Assurance Reviews stipulate that audits must be conducted in accordance with “generally accepted auditing practices.”
-In practice, the auditing standards issued by the FSR are applied.
+The Danish Act on Approved Auditors and Audit Firms and related executive orders require statutory audits to be conducted in accordance with generally accepted auditing practices.
+In practice, the auditing standards issued and translated by FSR – danske revisorer are applied in the jurisdiction.

 Current Status: Sustain